The emergence of theory of mind in children is a vital developmental milestone; some think a failure to develop it is central to autism.

 - When infant memory develops

-- How self-concept emerges in infants
+- The mirror test reveals when self-concept emerges in infants

 - How children learn new concepts